equinor/snapwell/README.md

     See the GNU General Public License at <http://www.gnu.org/licenses/gpl.html>
     for more details.

-This project is archived and no longer maintained.
+⚠️This project is archived and no longer maintained.

 # Installation and usage